 Statement: The solution system(s) Roles must be Permission based.

-Rationale: It is our experience that a key indicator of the appropriateness and evolvability of a system over time is the correct modelling of Users and Roles both within and outside of an enterprise context, where service consumers and partners exist.
+Rationale: It is our experience that a key indicator of the appropriateness and evolvability of a system over time is the correct modelling of users and Roles both within and outside of an enterprise context, where service consumers and partners exist.

 Details: Roles are simply not granular enough to model real world conditions.
-Instead, it is important to recognise that Roles as logical sets of one or more Permissions, granted in exchange for Users accepting the Responsibilities associated to them.
+Instead, it is important to recognise that Roles as logical sets of one or more Permissions, granted in exchange for users accepting the Responsibilities associated to them.

 Prompts: Are the solution’s system(s) capable of developing Roles from Permissions?
 Can custom variations be developed by adding or removing specific Permissions while assigning Roles to Persons (e.g., both the Accountant and Assistant Accountant have the same Role, but the Assistant Account has an overrider that the Permission to sign cheques above $5000 is removed).